 By doing so, you know the people you need to persuade and engage so they will take action.
 These individuals might include C-Suite such as CFOs, CIOs, and CMOs and/or upper management decision-makers.

-This resource goes into detail on how you can refine your executive sales pitch using the three C’s of selling to the C-suite.
+This resource goes into detail on how you can refine your executive sales pitch and reach your C-Level Decision Makers.

 You can also tailor your approach to each key individual in the company.
 Remember that your primary goal is to connect the pain points of each person in the buying committee back to their company’s objective so they will reach a consensus to make a purchase decision.

 The importance of this step in every lead generation and appointment setting campaign is pretty self-explanatory but there are a few modifications that can help you get better results.